run-llama/llama-hub/llama_hub/llama_packs/snowflake_query_engine/README.md

 }

 ```
-NLSQLTableQueryEngine uses OpenAI models by default, ensure you set your OpenAI API key.
+`NLSQLTableQueryEngine` uses OpenAI models by default, ensure you set your OpenAI API key.

-Then, you can set up the pack like so:
+Then, you can set up the pack by passing in the table(s):

 ```python
 # create the pack